 Brazilian Pepper Tree and Harmful Organisms

-In a study conducted by Brazil’s Universidade Federal de Pernambuco, patients with bacterial vaginosis were given an ointment containing an extract of Brazilian pepper tree.
+In a study conducted by Brazil’s Universidade Federal de Pernambuco, patients with vaginosis were given an ointment containing an extract of Brazilian pepper tree.
 After just the first seven consecutive night-time applications, 21% of the patients reported improvement.
 Even more encouraging, adverse side effects were minor and infrequent.

 Brazilian Pepper Tree, Fungus, and Candida